 Months of entry

-The MA Education and Development degree explores ways that education can contribute to the development process, both theoretically and empirically, from a variety of perspectives - including human rights, social and human development, and human capital.
+This degree explores ways that education can contribute to the development process, both theoretically and empirically, from a variety of perspectives – including human rights, social and human development, and human capital.

 The course enables students to understand current debates, and their implications for national and international education strategies.
 In doing so it locates educational debates within a wider development perspective.